Domestic and family violence: from fear to freedom

 Shona listened to their story and reassured Melinda she had made the right choice.
 Immediately she referred them to a women shelter and assisted Melinda in applying for affordable housing.
 Six-months later, Melinda and Katy celebrated moving into their new home.

 Stories like Katy and Melinda’s are far too common as many families escaping abusive homes find themselves homeless.
-In 2019-20 over 80,000 people asked for help from specialist homelessness services in Australia because of domestic and family violence.1
+In 2020-21, around 116,200 people who received support from a specialist homelessness service also experienced domestic and family violence.1

 Katy and Melinda are not typically who you think about when you hear the word ‘homeless’.
 You may associate homelessness with people sleeping in shop fronts, park benches and temporary shelters.